jwodder/gamdam/README.rst

     configured git-annex to not track text files, then any text files downloaded will not have any alternative URLs registered.

-If a given input line is invalid, it is discarded, and a warning is emitted.
+If a given input line is invalid, it is discarded, and an error message is emitted.

 Library Use